BravishkaSkytano/blog/content/worldbuilding/ilmaria/sunaara-desert.md

 date: 2024-10-18T21:07:44
 lastmod: 2024-10-20T23:02:33
 banner:
 categories:
+  - seedling
 tags:
-  - seedling
+  - geography
 ---
 ## Geography

-The Desert of Sunaara spans across the southern reaches of [Ilmaria](Ilmaria.md), bordered by the [Verdant Plains](Verdant%20Plains.md) to the north and the [Ashen Wastes](Ashen%20Wastes.md) to the east.
+The Desert of Sunaara spans across the southern reaches of [Ilmaria](./_index.md), bordered by the [Verdant Plains](Verdant%20Plains.md) to the north and the [Ashen Wastes](Ashen%20Wastes.md) to the east.
 Key geographical features include:

 - **The Endless Dunes**: Towering sand dunes that shift with the wind, creating an ever-changing landscape.
 - **The Oasis of Lira**: A lush, verdant sanctuary with crystal-clear water, surrounded by palm trees and exotic flora.